Appease/DeployNupkgToAzureAppServiceWebApp/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that deploys a .nupkg to [Azure Websites](http://azure.microsoft.com/en-us/services/websites/).
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that deploys a .nupkg to [Azure Websites](http://azure.microsoft.com/en-us/services/websites/).

 ####How do I install it?